TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   Secondly: Inside the class DO NOT use Objects to store your key value pairs, And DO NOT use the array method `push` to insert your nodes into the buckets, always use indexes.

+  Now comes the time for you to create a working HashMap!

+  1. Create the HashMap class or factory function, up to you.

 </div>

 ### Additional resources